 Photo (coordinating with Aaron now)

-Holiday Schedule - Office is Closed

-Veterans Day – Friday, November 10

-Thanksgiving – Thursday, November 23 & Friday, November 24

 LEADER CORNER

 Listen, Learn…then Lead

 In this TEDTalk four-star general Stanley McChrystal shares what he learned about leadership over his decades in the military.
 How can you build a sense of shared purpose among people of many ages and skill sets?
 By listening and learning -- and addressing the possibility of failure.